openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

     Once the files are downloaded, follow the normal process using the :code:`downloads/clc3classes.tif` file (three classes).

-The first step requires selecting your image in your SEPAL folder.
+The first step requires selecting your image in your **SEPAL folder**.
 The image must be a categorical .tif raster.

 .. attention::

-    If the image is on your local computer and not in your SEPAL folders, consider reading `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.
+    If the image is on your local computer and not in your **SEPAL folders**, see `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/0_classes.png
     :title: Upload zero classes